hoenigma/SEB-Project-1/README.md

-# General Assembly
+# General Assembly-Project 1 SPace Invaders

+For project 1, I was given the task to create a grid game using HTML, JavaScript and CSS.
+This is reviewing the work that was learnt on the course during the first 3 weeks.
-Project 1 is a space invaders inspired game called Tie Fighter Attack.
-The goal is to clear all the enemies before they reach the ground of shot the player 3 times.
+There were 10 options of games to choose and I chose to make a space invaders game that is called Tie Fighter Attack.
+The goal is to clear all the enemies before they reach the ground or shoot the player 3 times.

-## Game's Link
+## Deployment Link

 [Tie Fighter Attack](https://hoenigma.github.io/SEB-Project-1/)

+## Code Installation

+To get this project up and running on your local machine, follow these steps:

+1. Clone the repository: git clone git.github.com: hoenigma/seb-project-1.git
+2. Install the packages: npm i
+3. Run the project: npm run dev

-## Overview and Concept
+## Timeframe

-I had a week for this project to build a grid-base game using HTML, CSS and Javascript.
+This was a solo project that I had a week to complete.
-My version is very similar to space invaders but with a Star Wars styling
+My version is very similar to space invaders but with a Star Wars styling.

+## Brief

+The brief for this project was to create a browser game created on a grid.
+The requirements and deliverables for this game were:

+- Create a working game
+- Design logic and display if the player wins/lose
+- Include separate files for HTML, CSS and JavaScript
+- Deploy the game online (done through github)

+There were a few options given for what game I could make and I decided to build Space Invaders.
+For Space Invaders I had a couple more requirements which were:

+- The player should be able to clear at least one wave of aliens
+- Player score should be displayed at the end of the game

+I was given necessary deliverables for this project which, were the following:

+- A working game, built by you, hosted somewhere on the internet
+- A link to your hosted working game in the URL section of your Github repo
+- A git repository hosted on Github, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
+- A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc. (completed post project)

 ## Technologies used